-- ▶ Launder the dirty mop heads in preparation for reuse. - ▶ Where detergent residue remains on the floor surface, the area should be rinsed completely with clean, warm water, picked up with a wet vacuum and left to dry thoroughly. - ▶ In areas subject to heavy soiling, machine scrubbing should be undertaken on a periodic basis, after neutral or alkaline cleanser has been applied to the floor, diluted to the manufacturers' instructions.
+E. Where detergent residue remains on the floor surface, the area should be rinsed completely with clean, warm water, picked up with a wet vacuum and left to dry thoroughly.

+F. In areas subject to heavy soiling, machine scrubbing should be undertaken on a periodic basis, after neutral or alkaline cleanser has been applied to the floor, diluted to the manufacturers' instructions.

-- ▶ This maintenance procedure has been designed to optimise the benefits of the Polysafe PUR system the latest in proven cleaning technology.
-The maximum benefits are derived from this system by carrying out this quick and simple procedure on a daily basis, and by using clean equipment each time, to maximise dirt pick-up and eliminate streaking. - ▶ A floor dressing or maintainer containing polish should not be applied to Polysafe ranges with PUR, as this may impair the slip resistance.
-If in doubt, consult Polyflor CTSD on +44 (0) 161 767 1912.
+1. This maintenance procedure has been designed to optimise the benefits of the Polysafe PUR system - the latest in proven cleaning technology.
+The maximum benefits are derived from this system by carrying out this quick and simple procedure on a daily basis, and by using clean equipment each time, to maximise dirt pick-up and eliminate streaking.

+2. A floor dressing or maintainer containing polish should not be applied to Polysafe ranges with PUR, as this may impair the slip resistance.
+If in doubt, consult our Customer Technical Services staff.

-- ▶ Always follow the Health and Safety guidance provided. - Regular cleaning is more beneficial to the floor covering and more cost-effective than occasional heavy cleaning. - ► The cleaners and detergents should be diluted as per the manufacturers' instructions.
-For recommended products, see the Polyflor Approved Maintenance Products sheet located within the Technical section of polyflor.com - ▶ Polysafe safety flooring ranges are compatible for use with the most commonly used alco-based hand gels and are suitable for steam cleaning on a periodic basis.
+4. Regular cleaning is more beneficial to the floorcovering and more cost-effective than occasional heavy cleaning.

+5. Cleaners and detergents should be diluted as per the manufacturers' instructions.

+For recommended products, see the Polyflor Approved Maintenance Products sheet located within the Technical section of www.polyflor.com

+6. Polysafe safety flooring ranges are compatible for use with the most commonly used alco-based hand gels and are suitable for steam cleaning on a periodic basis.

-All the above methods of maintenance are suitable to be applied to Polysafe PUR ranges.
+All the above methods of maintenance can be applied to Polysafe PUR and Polysafe Supratec PUR products - the 3rd generation maintenance enhancement available on flagship Polysafe ranges.